5 Essential Tips for Business Owners

 5. Back Up Regularly (and Store Off-Site)

 No matter how secure your WordPress site is, things can still go wrong — a hacked site, a broken update, or even a small mistake can cause big problems.
+That’s why knowing how to secure your website includes having a reliable backup.
+Think of it like an emergency parachute — it helps you restore your website quickly if anything goes wrong.

 🧰 Here are some popular and trusted WordPress backup plugins (no technical skills required):